tsuru/tsuru/docs/installing/api.rst

 Creating admin user
 ===================

+The creation of an admin user is necessary before interaction with the API is possible.
+This can be done using the ``root-user-create`` command as shown below.
+This command will create a new authorization role with a global permission allowing this user run any action on tsuru.
+More fine-grained roles can be created later, please refer to :doc:`managing users and permissions
+</managing/users-and-permissions>` for more details.

-The creation of an admin user is necessary for the next steps, so we're going to describe how to install the ``tsuru`` and create a new user belonging to the admin team configured in your ``tsuru.conf`` file.
-For a description of each command shown below please refer to the :doc:`client documentation
+Here we're also going to describe how to install the ``tsuru`` client application.
+For a description of each command shown below please refer to the :doc:`client documentation </reference/tsuru-client>`.
-</reference/tsuru-client>`.

 For a description